 When a player is placing the ball in the starting place, it must be played within the surface of it, on the ground or a tee placed on that surface.
 If at the beginning of a hole a competitor plays a ball from outside the starting place, they fall into one penalty stroke and must play the ball again from the starting place.
-If a player fails to correctly play from the tee zone, they will be disqualified.
+If a player fails to correctly play from the tee zone before finishing the hole, they shall score Par + 10 in that hole.
 Players can find the best place to put the ball without modifying the ground (e.g. digging the ground with their foot to elevate the ball).
 The ball can leave the starting area from any side of it, it's not mandatory to kick the ball between the two tee markers.